How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Dewy Skin Tip: Use a damp makeup sponge to apply base products—this helps maintain hydration while creating a more natural, skin-like finish that doesn’t look like you’re wearing a mask.

-Inner Beauty for Outer Radiance (Cliché but True)
+Inner Beauty for Radiance from Within (Cliché but True)

 Topical products are just one piece of the dewy skin puzzle.
 Support your skin’s natural luminosity from within: